 AS UCLA marched to the 1973 title Bill Walton was at the peak of his powers.
 He averaged 23.8 points and 14.5 rebounds which included a mediocre showing of just nine points against San Fransisco.
 So why is Walton on this list then you ask?
 Well in the final against Memphis State he had 44 points and 13 rebounds while shooting 21 of 22 from the field.
 Yeah, no one is doing that again anytime soon.

 THE birth of the Magic vs. Bird rivalry is what the 1979 NCAA Tournament will be remembered for, but Magic’s heroics are what really stands out.
 In his five tournament games, he had two triple-doubles (averaging 21.8 PPG, 8.8 RPG and an unofficial 10.0 APG) although because the NCAA wasn’t actually recording assists he isn’t credited for them.
-Johnson was unstoppable as the Spartans raced to the championship Johnson with Michigan State winning by an average of 20+ points.
-Nuf said.
+Johnson was unstoppable as the Spartans raced to the championship with Michigan State winning their postseason games by an average of 20+ points.
+Nuff said.

 PERHAPS the crème de la crème of tourney runs came in ’88 from Danny Manning.
 Long before they were annually taking down the Big 12, Kansas entered the tournament as the 6th seed and ran all the way to the Final Four.
 Once they were there Manning dropped 25 points, 10 rebounds and seven blocks to take down Duke and book their ticket for the championship game against Oklahoma.
 And there was no stopping the Jayhawks from winning it all with another epic game from Manning (31 points and 18 rebounds) steering Kansas to the school’s second national chip.

-MELO did things that a freshman isn’t supposed to be able to do in 2003.
+MELO did things that a freshman wasn’t supposed to do in 2003.
 Then again Carmelo Anthony was no ordinary freshman as he helped Syracuse win their only national title to date with a remarkable run through March.
 A tough schedule meant that Melo and the Orange would have to take down Big 12 giants Oklahoma State, Oklahoma, Texas and Kansas to win it all.
 So that’s exactly what they did as Anthony posted 20.2 points and 9.8 rebounds through six games.